Home / Family Fun by Season / Holiday Season Archive / Skate Your Way Through Winter! Ice Rinks All Around the Main Line

 220 Holland Avenue, Ardmore

 At 150 years old, PSCHS is America’s first ice skating club!
 From family weekend skating to synchronized skating to competitive skating, this club’s focus is on fun and figures.
-While there is no hockey at this rink, group lessons and rink rentals are available.
-Check their public skating schedule for hours, admission and rentals.
+While there is no hockey at this rink (think no boards and a wall of mirrors), group lessons and rink rentals for private events are available.
+Check their public skating schedule for hours, admission, and rentals.

 Power Play Rinks